slcoyne/Doing_Data_Science_CS_1/Case_Study_Write_Up_Final_DS.md

 ```

 The above tells us that 21 NAs are found in neighboring columns/variables: ranking, economy, and GDP.
 There are 211 countries in the resulting data frame 21 countries do not match on country code and 190 match on country code.
+The above code is not executed due to length.
+The purpose is to demonstrate a useful script to check variables for NA's.

 The below code is not executed due to length.
 However, use this R code to see a list of countries that do not match.